HduDBSI/CSGNN/README.md

 # CSGNN
-the code of paper "Category-Aware Self-Supervised Graph Neural Network for Session-Based Recommendation"
+the code of paper "Category-aware Self-supervised Graph Neural Network for Session-based Recommendation"

 ## Requirements